 While these assays that use surrogate makers are commonly used, they have limitations.
 Marker depletion, using too much or too little or unrelated cellular processes that involve the markers can lead to inaccurate readings.
 As such, these assays require multiple control experiments to properly define the deviation that is inherent to the experiment.
 Another major drawback of using these markers is that they can only be used to obtain end-point measurements.
 Cell cultures have to be sacrificed for every analysis.
 This means that from the start of the culture to the point of the final measurement no information on the health of the cell culture is obtained.
 Thus, researchers are required to make assumptions or set-up many different cultures, which are sacrificed at different timepoints.

 Label-free cell death analysis using growth curves

 A label-free method determining cell death/viability, that does not require surrogate markers, is measuring the degree of cell attachment (confluency) in the culture vessel.
 Adherent cell lines that contain healthy cells will form a 2D monolayer on the culture substrate, while injured cells round up and detach.

-Using microscope which can measure the area of the surface occupied by cells in a culture-plate can be an indirect indicator of cell viability.
+Using a microscope which can measure the area of the surface occupied by cells in a culture-plate can be an indirect indicator of cell viability.
 Using cell attachment as a marker for cell viability offers two main advantages.
 First, cell-viability is measured non-invasively because it is label-free, thereby avoiding the probe-related interference.
-Second, it allows real-time monitoring of your cell cultures and therefore it permits real-time kinetic measurements of the effect of your drug on the cells.3,4 Table 1 summarizes the comparison between the discussed methods of quantifying cell viability.
+Second, it allows real-time monitoring of your cell cultures and therefore it permits kinetic measurements of the effect of your drug on the cells.3,4 Table 1 summarizes the comparison between the discussed methods of quantifying cell viability.